zextras/tech-doc/source/carbonio-ce/usage.rst

 Contacts
    Display all the information related to contacts and distribution lists.

+..
+Chat and File are not confirmed to be part of initial release

    Chat
       A tool dedicated to individual and group chats and to the creation of corporate spaces and thematic channels (optional module).

    File
       Share documents with colleagues (optional module).

 Search
    A powerful search engine across all modules of the mailbox.